 Effective Criticism Situation: Not Meeting Assignment Requirements

-You can’t wait for delivery of a bad assignment to define your expectations.
-You do it upfront during the initial project planning phase.
-You use effective criticism to change bad behavior right away.
+You cannot wait for delivery of a bad assignment to define your expectations.
+You must do it upfront during the initial project planning phase.

 Effective Criticism Standard-setting: